 2) Review of research and final report:

 A printed version and a digital (PDF) version of the final research report must be submitted to the Secretariat CADS.

 Only the final mark is registered in uSis and tests may be re-taken if grades are inadequate (grade 5 and lower).

 Each year, the Prof. Dr. J.D.
 Speckmann Prize is awarded to the best Fieldwork-NL report.

 Brightspace is the digital learning environment of Leiden University.
 Brightspace gives access to course announcements and electronic study material.
-Assignments will also be submitted in Brightspace. announcements about and changes to courses are given in Brightspace.
+Assignments will also be submitted in Brightspace.
 Students are advised to check Brightspace daily for information about rooms, schedules, deadlines, and details of assignments.
 Lecturers assume that all students read information posted on Brightspace.

 - How to login

 Please log in with your ULCN-account and personal password.
 On the left you will see an overview of My Courses.